marticliment/UniGetUI/readme.md

 # FAQ

-**Q: I am unable to install or update a specific Winget package!
+**Q: I am unable to install or upgrade a specific Winget package!
 What should I do?**<br>

 A: This is likely an issue with Winget rather than WingetUI.

-Please check if it's possible to install/update the package through PowerShell or the Command Prompt by using the commands `winget upgrade` or `winget install`, depending on the situation (for example: `winget upgrade --id Microsoft.PowerToys`).
+Please check if it's possible to install/upgrade the package through PowerShell or the Command Prompt by using the commands `winget upgrade` or `winget install`, depending on the situation (for example: `winget upgrade --id Microsoft.PowerToys`).

 If this doesn't work, consider asking for help at [Winget's own project page](https://github.com/microsoft/winget-cli).<br>